 STEP 3:

-Your Israeli passport will be delivered to the home address listed on your Teudat Zehut 7-10 business days after you applied for it.
+Your Israeli passport will be delivered to the home address listed on your Teudat Zehut 4-6 weeks after you applied for it.
 You must have an Israeli cell phone number as the Population and Immigration Authority will confirm your contact information via SMS.

 Following your visit to the Population and Immigration Authority, you should receive an SMS with a application number and a tracking number.
 You can track the delivery of your passport by following THIS LINK using your tracking number (not your Teudat Zehut number).
 Be sure to ask the clerk for a printout with your tracking number.